akharrou/QuickDocs/In-The-Makings/LLDB.md

 	> ```shell
 	> 1 targets deleted.
 	> ```
-	> – if it found a 'target' to delete, else:
+	> If no 'target' program was found, the output will be something along these lines instead:
 	> ```shell
 	> error: no target is currently selected
 	> ```